xiaohai-huang/upload-things-to-supabase-storage/README.md

 Upload files to Supabase Storage.

-It uses supabase javascript client to upload files.
+It uses `tus-js-client` to upload files.

 ## Usage